leeBigCommerce/react-state/README.md

 1. Multiple component needs to keep track of a singular counter value
 2. They also need to be able to increment and decrement that counter value by any given number

 As we don't want to leak implementation details everywhere, they'll all end up with the simplest possible API:`{ count, increment, decrement } = useCounter()`.
-This will allow us to look "under the hood" of these implementations to compare and contrast/
+This will allow us to look "under the hood" of these implementations to compare and contrast.

 ---